-To appropriately respond to protection risks, we must identify and analyse the factors and root causes driving the protection risks.1
+To appropriately respond to protection risks, we must identify and analyse the factors and root causes driving the protection risks.1 related to conflict and/or hazard history, see the Analysis Plan tab in Appendix 1.

 Information should be analysed across three sub-pillars (Figure A2.4).
 Remember that the analytical process is a cycle.
 Data and information related to context sub-pillars must be regularly examined to support conclusions from your protection analysis.